 One of the things that I’ve seen many decision support vendors start piloting over the past 24 months is a new concept known as Costing as a Service (CaaS).
 I believe this new paradigm is great because it allows rural hospitals to take advantage of accurate Activity-Based costing without devoting the time, high costs, or labor required to implement and manage a full financial decision support solution.
 Instead, in most cases, the vendors will outsource the cost reporting to their in-house staff under a turn-key model.
 As a result, CaaS means that rural hospitals can take advantage of costing insights much quicker than implementing an entire solution.
 Moreover, this service-based model is generally more affordable, often only a couple of thousand dollars a month in an ongoing operating expense.
 Further, it’s flexible enough to scale up or down to meet the needs of rural providers depending on constantly changing conditions.

 So when I consider what we can do with financial decision support to help struggling rural hospitals, I believe that one of the answers is to drive continued focus around this Costing as a Service model.
-It’s potentially one of the quickest and most effective ways for us to really help rural providers understand what’s driving their margins.
+It’s potentially one of the quickest and most effective ways for us to really help rural providers and healthcare facilities understand what’s driving their margins.
 As a result, they’ll hopefully be able to manage cash flows and operating income more strategically.
 CaaS is positioned to help improve rural hospital services in rural areas to continue to meet their commitments to the communities they serve.
 Supporting rural health care is a goal that is important not just to those rural communities but also to all of our communities.

 -Jay Adams, Executive Vice President, Sales and Marketing